GravityPotato/Courses/README.md

 # Courses
-The courses I have taken/ will take at University of Glasgow specifically in Computer Science
+The courses I have taken/ will take in next semester at University of Glasgow specifically in Computer Science

 * Algorithimcs 1 (H)